What is the Peer Mentor program all about?

 New and transfer students will be assigned to a group composed of approximately 10 other students who will more than likely share the same major.
 Every group will be led by a Peer Mentor (PM), an upper-class student who has displayed leadership ability and a willingness to assist new students during their first year of college.
 These PMs will serve as positive role models and acquaint all new students with LVC's structure, services and culture.

-You will meet your Peer Mentor for the first time on Saturday, August 25.
+You will meet your Peer Mentor for the first time in person on Thursday, August 21.
 You should find your PM to be helpful in easing your transition into life at Lebanon Valley College.
 Your PM is looking forward to meeting you and urges you to not only take advantage of his or her services, but to have fun!

 The Head Peer Mentors are mature, responsible students who are staff members of the Office of Student Affairs chosen on the basis of leadership, character, dedication, and the ability to relate well with others.
 Head Peer Mentors assist the regular peer mentors in their growth and training for the Orientation weekend.
 You might also recognize their faces from New Student Advising Days or Open Houses!